rns/kollos-luif-doc/d2l/spec.md

 If an application needs such literals in its grammar, it must prefix them with `luif.L`, e.g. `luif.L'|'`.

-`khil.grammar_new_from_table(name, luif.G{...})` adds a grammar returned by `luif.G{...}` call under key `name` to KHIL table of grammars.
+`khil.grammar_new(name, luif.G{...})` adds a grammar returned by `luif.G{...}` call under key `name` to KHIL table of grammars.

-[Note: The below function is a suggestion, possibly too forward-looking]

-`khil.grammar_new_from_string(name, source)` adds a grammar contained in `source` string under key `name` to KHIL table of grammars. `string` must contain a grammar table serialized so that it evaluates to a valid LUIF grammar representation by `loadstring(string [, chunkname])`.
+`khil.grammar_loadstring(name, source)` adds a grammar contained in `source` string under key `name` to KHIL table of grammars. `string` must contain a grammar table serialized so that it evaluates to a valid LUIF grammar representation by `loadstring(string [, chunkname])`.
 The intended use is binding Kollos from another language by writing direct-to functions specified above in such language.

-The two functions above must infer lexical rules, like `Number = C'[0-9]'` by checking that their RHSes contain only literals, charclasses and LHSes of other rules, which have only literals and charclasses on their RHSes.
+The two functions above must infer lexical rules by checking that their RHSes contain only literals, charclasses and LHSes of other rules, which have only literals and charclasses on their RHSes.
 They need to build lexical and structural grammars and check them for compatibility via lexemes.

 ## LUIF Rules